ansible-collections/community.dns/docs/docsite/rst/hetzner_guide.rst

 In all examples in this section, you can replace ``zone_name=example.com`` by ``zone_id=aBcDeFgHiJlMnOpQrStUvW`` with the zone's ID string.

-You can also query a list of all records for a record name or prefix:
+You can also query a list of all record sets for a record name or prefix:

 .. code-block:: yaml+jinja